Raychem: Legacy

 Many products still carry the Raychem brand, being sold by two different companies: Tyco International split into three companies in 2007: Tyco International, TE Connectivity (Formerly Tyco Electronics) and Covidien.
 In 2012, Tyco International sold Tyco Thermal Controls to Pentair plc.
-Renamed Pentair Thermal Management, this group continues to provide customers with the Raychem brand name for industrial, commercial and residential trace heating solutions.
+Renamed Pentair Thermal Management, the group was spun off as a separate entity known as "Nvent Electric" in 2018.
+The Raychem thermal products was later purchased by Brookfield Asset Management and operated under the name "Chemelex" as of 2025.
+This group continues to provide customers with the Raychem brand name for industrial, commercial and residential trace heating solutions.
 TE Connectivity sells the other original Raychem products (shrink tubing, wire and cable, SolderSleeve Devices, etc.) under the Raychem brand name.

 The Circuit Protection business unit, maker of PolySwitch devices, was sold to Littelfuse Corp. in 2016.
 Elotouch was sold to a private equity firm several years prior to that.
 TE Connectivity has multiple R&D Sites which include China & India.
 It operates in India through Raychem RPG, a 50:50 JV with 22000Cr + RPG Group.
 This Joint Venture specialises in Connection technologies up to 1200kV & has also introduced Speciality Low loss Transformers.